A generalized priority-based model for smartphone screen touches: Smartphone Touching Model

 In order to generate a smartphone touch, two conditions need to be satisfied.
 Firstly the priority $x_t$ of the smartphone action needs to be greater than the priority $y_t$ of the other action and secondly, the individual must be in a non-refractory state.
 Formally, the touch variable $s_t$ is sampled from the following Bernoulli distribution:

 where the touching intensity $\lambda$ (probability per time bin $\Delta t$) is given by

 where $\tau = t-\hat{t}$ is the time since last touch ($\hat{t} = \max_{t_k}\{t_k<t\}$) and $H$ is the Heaviside step function which guarantees that touches can only be generated when $x>y$ and $\rho$ is the touching rate. $r(\tau)\geq 0$ is the refractory function which includes post-touch effects (i.e. right after a touch, the touch probability can be reduced).
-We express this refractory function as a sum of basis functions
+A hard refractoriness function takes the following form

+where $H(\tau)$ is the Heaviside step function (i.e. $H(\tau) = 1$ if $\tau\geq 0$ and $H(\tau)$ else) and $\Delta$ the hard refractory time (i.e. minimal ITI).
+If we relax this strong condition and allow touches for any $\tau>0$ (but with reduced probability when $\tau\simeq 0$), we can define a relative refractoriness function as a sum of basis functions: